ajaj895/adsb-decoder/README.md

 Screenshots will be added in the near future as I flush out the GUI and make it functional.

+Here is what the simple GUI looks like:

 ![Simple GUI](/screenshots/PlainGUI.png)

+Here is the GUI with some data, both the program and the GUI are prototypes so keep that in mind:

 ![Test data being used](/screenshots/DataTest.png)